The Power of Place at the Social Justice Curriculum Fair

 The Art of Activism: Using the Arts to Promote Social Justice

-In this interactive session that was designed for the classroom teacher, participants examined materials, and participated in music, theater, and visual art activities–all with social justice themes as the connective tissue.
-In the age of book bans and push back on teaching the truth, this session championed visual and performing arts as a way to engage students and educate them on issues, and introduce them to activism as a practice.
+In this interactive session that was designed for the classroom teacher, participants examined materials and engaged with activities through music, theater, and visual art — all with social justice themes as the connective tissue.
+In the age of book bans and push back on teaching the truth, this session championed visual and performing arts as a way to engage students, educate them on issues, and introduce them to activism as a practice.

 • Anne Smith